Zamiell/stardew-valley/Min-Max_Guide.md

   - Pick up all foragable items along the way.
   - Try to kill as many weeds as possible, but do not go too far out of your way for just 1 weed (since you need to make it to Marnie at 12:50 PM).
 - Meet Jas as she walks from her house to her jump rope spot between 11:20 AM and 12:00 noon.
 - Meet Haley as she walks west and south towards her photography spot between 11:40 and 12:10.
 This is a good time to kill extra weeds if you are ahead of schedule.
-(For reference, you will have to go out of your way to meet Marnie if you leave Emily's house before 12:50 PM.)
+(For reference, it would be good to meet Marnie approaching Emily's door at 12:50 PM.)
 - Go to town.
 - Check the two garbage cans next to Jodi's house + Haley's house and clear the weeds between them if you have time.
   - It is optimal to pause immediately after checking a garbage can.
 This avoids wasting time on backtracking in the case where the can drops an item and it flies in the opposite direction.
 (This is similar to the strategy where it is optimal to pause when a tree is falling down.)